jrymart/jrymart.github.io/about/index.md

 title: About
 ---
 <div class="about">
-    <p>I'm currently a mathematics masters student at University of Vermont, where I focus in graph theory.
-I'm also a teaching assistant in the geology department. </p>
+    <p>Currently I work as a Security Engineer.
+Prior to that I was a mathematics masters student at University of Vermont, where I focused in graph theory.
+I'm still interested and engaging with graph theory research.</p>

 {% include image.html url="/images/me-and-rocks.jpg" description="Me and my rocks." %}